-If we call the Warrants for redemption as described above, our management will have the option to require any holder that wishes to exercise its warrant to do so on a cashless basis.
-In determining whether to require all holders to exercise their Warrants on a cashless basis, our management will consider, among other factors, our cash position, the number of warrants that are outstanding and the dilutive effect on our stockholders of issuing the maximum number of shares of Common Stock issuable upon the exercise of our warrants.
-If our management takes advantage of this option, all holders of Warrants would pay the exercise price by surrendering their warrants for that number of shares of Common Stock equal to the quotient obtained by dividing (x) the product of the number of shares of Common Stock underlying the Warrants multiplied by the excess of the "fair market value" (defined below) over the exercise price of the Warrants by (y) the fair market value.
-The "fair market value" shall mean the average reported closing price of the Common Stock for the 10 trading days ending on the third trading day prior to the date on which the notice of redemption is sent to the holders of Warrants.
-If our management takes advantage of this option, the notice of redemption will contain the information necessary to calculate the number of shares of Common Stock to be received upon exercise of the Warrants, including the "fair market value" in such case.
-Requiring a cashless exercise in this manner will reduce the number of shares to be issued and thereby lessen the dilutive effect of a warrant redemption.
-We believe this feature is an attractive option to us if we do not need the cash from the exercise of the Warrants.
-If we call the Warrants for redemption and our management does not take advantage of this option, MedTech Acquisition Sponsor LLC, a Delaware limited liability company (the "Sponsor") and its permitted transferees would still be entitled to exercise their Warrants issued in a private placement (the "Private Placement Warrants") for cash or on a cashless basis using the same formula described above that other warrantholders would have been required to use had all warrantholders been required to exercise their Warrants on a cashless basis, as described in more detail below.
+If we call the Public Warrants for redemption as described above, our management will have the option to require any holder that wishes to exercise its warrant to do so on a cashless basis.
+In determining whether to require all holders to exercise their Public Warrants on a cashless basis, our management will consider, among other factors, our cash position, the number of warrants that are outstanding and the dilutive effect on our stockholders of issuing the maximum number of shares of Common Stock issuable upon the exercise of our warrants.
+If our management takes advantage of this option, all holders of Public Warrants would pay the exercise price by surrendering their warrants for that number of shares of Common Stock equal to the quotient obtained by dividing (x) the product of the number of shares of Common Stock underlying the Public Warrants multiplied by the excess of the "fair market value" (defined below) over the exercise price of the Public Warrants by (y) the fair market value.
+The "fair market value" shall mean the average reported closing price of the Common Stock for the 10 trading days ending on the third trading day prior to the date on which the notice of redemption is sent to the holders of Public Warrants.
+If our management takes advantage of this option, the number of the public warrants, including the "fair market value" in such case.
+Requiring a cashless exercise in this manner will reduce the number of shares of Common Stock to be received upon exercise of the Public Warrants, including the "fair market value" in such case.
+Requiring a cashless exercise in this manner will reduce the number of shares of be issued and thereby lessen the dilutive effect of a warrant redemption.
+We believe this feature is an attractive option to us if we do not need the cash from the exercise of the Public Warrants after the Business Combination.
+If we call our warrants for redemption and our management does not take advantage of this option, the Sponsor and its permitted transferees would still be entitl

-A holder of a Warrant may notify us in writing in the event it elects to be subject to a requirement that such holder will not have the right to exercise such warrant, to the extent that after giving effect to such exercise, such person (together with such person's affiliates), to the warrant agent's actual knowledge, would beneficially own in excess of 4.9% or 9.8% (or such other amount as a holder may specify) of the shares of Common Stock outstanding immediately after giving effect to such exercise.
+A holder of a Public Warrant may notify us in writing in the event it elects to be subject to a requirement that such holder will not have the right to exercise such warrant, to the extent that after giving effect to such exercise, such person (together with such person's affiliates), to the warrant agent's actual knowledge, would beneficially own in excess of 4.9% or 9.8% (or such other amount as a holder may specify) of the shares of Common Stock outstanding immediately after giving effect to such exercise.